InfoELSBIotEcoSystem/openBOS-API-Doc/content/30_concept/010_uniqueApp.md

-# Single app for local and cloud use
+# Unique app for local and cloud use

 openBOS&reg; offers a single API that may run locally on the Building edge as well as within the ABB Ability&trade; Cloud.
 You as a developer only need to develop a single application on the top of the openBOS&reg; API.

 Afterwards, the customers have several options to deploy and run their application:
 -	 Locally on the Building edge device, connecting locally with the openBOS&reg; API.